ec-europa/europa-component-library/src/website/src/pages/eu/resources/glossary/index.md

 Components are reusable building blocks necessary to design a website.
 For example: breadcrumbs, buttons, lists, and paginations.

-## Content Type

-A content type is a reusable template in a Content Management System (CMS).
-It allows you to add content to their website in a structured and consistent way.
-Fields available in a given content type are defined according to what research and analysis have identified as commonly needed.

 ## Design System

 A design system is a library of visual guidelines and reusable components for developers and designers to create websites.